cast-org/figuration/docs/utilities/screen-readers-visibility.md

 Force an element to be hidden (including for screen readers) with the use of `.hidden-{breakpoint}-{up/down}` classes.
 These classes use `!important` to avoid specificity conflicts.
 For example, to hide content for `lg` or larger screens you would use `.hidden-lg-up`.

+A section on the [responsive utilities layout page]({{ site.baseurl }}/layout/responsive-utilities/#available-classes) gives more detail about how these classes and breakpoints are related.

 {% highlight html %}
 <span class="hidden-lg-up">...</span>
 <span class="hidden-sm-down">...</span>